Kathleen Ryan Prebble

 Katy holds a MEd. in Education Administration from the University of Massachusetts, Lowell and a B.S.
 In Oceanography from The Catholic University of America.
 Katy is a girls’ school graduate and attributes her confidence and leadership skills to her alma mater, Merion Mercy Academy and her mother, Marguerite Ryan.

-Melissa Huey-Burns is in her fourth year as Principal of The Academy of the Holy Cross.
+Melissa Huey-Burns is in her fifth year as Principal of The Academy of the Holy Cross.
 Having served as an educational leader in Catholic middle and high schools for over 15 years, she understands the need for girls to find their voice and adopt an openness to skill-building that will enable them to adapt and succeed in the shifting marketplace.
 Prior to her teaching career, Melissa spent over 15 years as a business leader in international development with PriceWaterhouseCoopers.
 A proponent of experiential learning, Melissa believes that students need access to real-world experiences that link the classroom to the community, as they learn and enjoy how their minds work.

 Melissa holds a B.A. in Modern Languages and Literature from Skidmore College, where she graduated Phi Beta Kappa.
 She earned her Master of Arts in French from Middlebury College, and her Master of Arts in Educational Administration and Supervision for Changing Populations from Notre Dame of Maryland University.